Handsomeprogrammerx/Ultrasonic-Kuruma/README.md

 # Ultrasonic Kuruma
 This robot car is equipped with ultrasonic sensor which allow it to avoid the obstacles, and is controlled by esp8266.
+The robot will go forward until get to close to the obstacles and will decide whether to go left, right or move backward.

 # Skillls Highlight